 – Different types of energy

-Now, this analysis can be extremely complex – because production processes and the supply chain can be extremely complex constructs.
+This analysis can be extremely complex.
+Because production processes and supply chains can be complex constructs.

-This is why the Life Cycle Inventory phase of the Life Cycle Assessment can take not only a large amount of time but also often be the most work within an LCA.
+That’s why the Life Cycle Inventory phase of the Life Cycle Assessment usually takes the most work and time in your LCA.

 How is the data for the Life Cycle Inventory collected?

 Life Cycle Assessments today are conducted by professionals who are extensively trained in the norms and standards that define how an LCA should look like.
-We will look deeper into these standards later in this guide.
-However, with software solutions like our Environmental Intelligence platform, everybody can perform an LCA.
+We look deeper into these standards later in this guide.
+However, with software solutions like our product footprint tools Mobius and Helix, everybody can perform an LCA.

-This is why, at this stage, the data gets collected through data collection sheets.
-These sheets gather quantitative data on a company level, process level and product level.
-If qualitative data is needed, questionnaires might be used.
+Therefore, at Ecochain we collect data through data collection sheets at this stage.
+These sheets gather quantitative data on a company level, process- and product level.
+If we need qualitative data, we use questionnaires.
 The data sheets get filled out by the stakeholders in the company who have access to the data.

-One method for that would be the Economic input-output life cycle assessment we described earlier, which can give us data to fill some blanks.
-Other times, the averages could be aggregated data gathered by branch organizations, financial institutes, NGOs or market research organizations.
+One method for that would be the Economic input-output life cycle assessment we described earlier, which can give us data to fill in some blanks.
+Other times, the averages could be aggregated data gathered by branch organizations, financial institutes, NGOs, or market research organizations.